-- + People who bike support the safety of a protected facility - + People prefer designated spaces that provide safe connections for all modes of travel - + Preserving trees is important to the community - Parking and loading zones near the commercial area are desired - + 88 Avenue is preferred over 89 Avenue for a bike lane connector
+- + People who bike support the safety of a protected facility - + People prefer designated spaces that provide safe connections for all modes of travel - + Preserving trees is important to the community - + Parking and loading zones near the commercial area are desired - + 88 Avenue is preferred over 89 Avenue for a bike lane connector

-- + Connections Bike route connectivity is needed from the 110 Street bike lane to 109 Street and further east - + Limited space in road right-of-way / Prioritize trees To maintain boulevard trees whenever possible, on-street public parking was removed west of the business area to make room for the bike lane.
-Parking bays can be considered west of the commercial area. - + Commercial business parking To make room for the bike lane and new enhanced public space, parking was relocated from the north side in front of businesses to the south side just west of alley access to accommodate sidewalk and bike lane and to allow room for enhanced patios for businesses - + Signage / Wayfinding Bike route signage will be installed to inform users of connections

-To provide safe connections to neighbourhood amenities and destinations for all modes of travel.
+Technical Considerations: + Connections - Bike route connectivity is needed from the 110 Street bike lane to 109 Street and further east Limited space in road right-of-way / Prioritize trees - To maintain boulevard trees whenever possible, on-street public parking was removed west of the business area to make room for the bike lane.
+Parking bays can be considered west of the commercial area. + Commercial business parking - To make room for the bike lane and new enhanced public space, parking was relocated from the north side in front of businesses to the south side just west of alley access to accommodate sidewalk and bike lane and to allow room for enhanced patios for businesses + Signage / Wayfinding - Bike route signage will be installed to inform users of connections To provide safe connect amenities and destinat the following Guiding Principles: tions to neighbourhood ions for all modes of travel. re, street crossings, and recessible and safe for all bility levels, and in all seasons.
 To establish new, and enhance existing, public spaces and parks that provide opportunities for community gathering and recreation.
+To prioritize on-street parking for residents and their visitors within a reasonable distance from their homes.
+110 ST